 - Ferry – Ferries run in different parts of the island for around 6 Euros.
 Just make sure to get a round-trip ticket or say aller-retour.
 On our last day, we took a Ferry to Pointe du Bout and walked to Anse Mitan before heading back to Fort de France.

-Check out my video showing highlights from my Birthday
+Check out my video showing highlights from my Birthday trip to Martinique

 Additional Resource for Visiting Martinique